Skip to main content

 groups of people sitting on grass at park, London skylines in background

 Warmer weather means people are more likely to head outdoors to enjoy the sun.
-But with skin cancer cases on the rise across the UK, it’s important to be sun safe while taking in the sun’s rays.
+But with skin cancer cases on the rise across the UK, it’s important to stay sun safe while making the most of the balmy days.

-Our latest figures show that the annual number of melanoma skin cancer cases in the UK has reached a record high, and crossed 20,000 for the first time in 2022.
-By 2040, this number is expected to rise even further, to 26,500 cases a year.
+Our latest figures show that, in 2022, more than 20,000 people in the UK were diagnosed with melanoma, the most serious form of skin cancer.
+That’s already a record high, but by 2040, this number is expected to rise even further, to 26,500 cases a year.

 Shade, protect, repeat

-People are more likely to head outside when the UV index is moderate or high (which is UV index 3 and above).
+People are more likely to head outside when the UV index is moderate or high (UV index 3 and above), which means there’s the sun is strong enough to damage skin.
 That’s why we’ve partnered with NIVEA Sun to share advice and tips on how people can enjoy the sun safely:

 1. Seek shade – Especially between 11am and 3pm in the UK.
 Take a break under trees, umbrellas, and canopies, or go indoors.